The $n$-fold reduced bar construction: Introduction

 Balteanu, Fiedorowicz, Schw\" anzl, and Vogt, \cite{BFSV}, considered a variant of $Mon(Cat)$ consisting of strict monoidal categories, monoidal functors (in which the interchange between multiplicative structures need not be invertible), and monoidal transformations.
 This was an important advance leading to a definition of $n$-fold monoidal categories without stabilization at $n=3$.
 However, they did not laxify the appropriate interchanges for units, which were treated in their work as strict as possible.

-The notion of iterated monoidal structures they deal with is not so natural, and this is not because they missed the right definition of $n$-fold monoidal structure, the one given in \cite{AM10}.
-The reason they stopped at that notion was probably the impossibility to prove an appropriate coherence result for the more general case.
-One monoidal unit prevented Kelly and Mac Lane, \cite{KML71}, to prove the full coherence for symmetric monoidal closed categories.
-The situation brought by diversifying the monoidal units in the case of $n$-fold monoidal structures is far more complicated.
+The reason to stop at that notion is probably the impossibility of proving an appropriate coherence result for the completely balanced notion of iterated monoidal categories.
+Monoidal units usually produce difficulties in coherence results (cf. \cite{KML71}).
+The situation brought by diversifying monoidal units in the case of $n$-fold monoidal structures is very complicated.

-The idea of \cite {DPInt} and \cite{PT13} was to laxify the interchanges for units as much as coherence admits.
+The idea of \cite{DPInt} and \cite{PT13} was to laxify the interchanges for units as much as the coherence allows.
 Trimble and the second author showed that a coherence result for pseudocommutative pseudomonoids, for which some structural constraints are invertible, in a 2-category of symmetric monoidal categories, lax symmetric monoidal functors, and monoidal transformations is sufficient for the reduced bar construction.

 In this paper we consider the variant of $Mon(Cat)$ in which the interchange between multiplicative structures and interchange between units need not be invertible, i.e.,\ a 2-monoidal category of monoidal categories, lax monoidal functors, and monoidal natural transformations.
 This is the basis used by Aguiar and Mahajan, \cite{AM10}, for the definition of the notion of $n$-fold monoidal category.
 The possibility of defining $n$-fold monoidal structures with respect to such a basis is much less explored, perhaps because of difficulties in proving the corresponding coherence results.
 Such a coherence result usually guarantees commutativity of all the diagrams in $n$-fold monoidal categories relevant for the reduced bar construction.